chain4travel/camino-messenger-plugin-example-spring-boot/README.md

 ## Dependencies

 This chapter outlines the key dependencies required to build, package, and run the project.
-Ensure all dependencies are installed and properly configured before proceeding with the project setup.
+See also the pom.xml.
+Be sure to chose the right version when you download the packages from buf.build.

 - **Maven**
   - Maven is a build automation tool primarily used for Java projects.
 It handles project dependencies, compiles the source code, runs tests, and packages the project.